-The total net position of the Township is \$77.3 million.
-This is comprised of \$94.2 million within the business-type activities and negative \$16.9 million within the governmental activities.
-The negative net position within the governmental activities is caused by the net pension and OPEB liabilities of \$8,821,990 and \$17,148,345, respectively.
+The total net position of the Township is \$84.4 million.
+This is comprised of \$95.9 million within the business-type activities and negative \$11.5 million within the governmental activities.
+The negative net position within the governmental activities is caused by the net pension and OPEB liabilities of \$8,823,549 and \$16,945,287, respectively.
 Both were recently added to the government-wide statements as a result of new Governmental Accounting Standards Board requirements.
-As mentioned earlier, the most significant contributing factor of the increase in the net position in both the governmental and business-type activities was the reduction in the net OPEB liability.

-During the 2019 fiscal year, the governmental activities experienced an increase in net position of \$1,979,694, which is primarily the result of increased revenues in the form of property taxes and decreased expenditures in public safety as well as the favorable results associated with the post-retirement healthcare benefits actuarial report.
+During the 2020 fiscal year, the governmental activities experienced an increase in net position of \$5,368,088, which is primarily the result of contributed capital (Fire trucks and equipment) received from the dissolution of the Grand Blanc Fire Commission in which assets were split between contributing parties.
+In addition, cash and investments as well as receivables increased as a result of increased revenues in the form of property taxes and special assessments; the Township received federal resources through the Coronavirus Relief Funds grant; and experienced favorable results associated with the post-retirement healthcare benefits actuarial report resulting in reduced liabilities.
 The Township has taken measures to pay down the existing long-term obligation for other postemployment liabilities, modified its investment strategy for these long-term investments and switched its post-retirement healthcare provider to save money.

-The business-type activities experienced an increase in net position of \$1,031,260, which is attributable to an increase in cash and investments primarily due to \$1.1 million of capital contributions through tap-in fees and an additional \$131,000 of lines donated by developers.
+The business-type activities experienced an increase in net position of \$1,767,930, which is attributable to an increase in cash and investments primarily due to \$854,000 of capital contributions through tap-in fees and an additional \$500,000 of lines donated by developers.
 The increase in additional cash reserves and investments is intended for upcoming capital improvements.
-The business-type activities also experienced a reduction in its other postemployment liabilities and now has a net OPEB asset of \$449,482 for the same reasons as the governmental activities.
+The business-type activities also experienced a reduction in its other postemployment liabilities.
+It now has a net OPEB asset of \$1,073,692, which is an increase of \$624,000 from last year, for the same reasons as the governmental activities.